- FOR THE CRUST:

 - 1/4 cup lightly toasted pine nuts or almonds

-- In the bowl of an electric mixer, beat the ricotta cheese with the sugar until combined.
+In the bowl of an electric mixer, beat the ricotta cheese with the sugar until combined.
 Add the eggs one at a time, beating well after each addition.
-Add the orange zest, cinnamon, chocolate, and pine nuts and stir to combine.
+Add the orange zest, cinnamon, chocolate, pine nuts and flower water, if using; stir to combine.